Singapore retail sales surge 54% in April after store closures during last year's circuit breaker period

 "SIGNIFICANT" GROWTH

-Most of the retail industries posted "significant" year-on-year growth in April, except for supermarkets and hypermarkets, and minimarts and convenience stores, said SingStat.
+Most retail industries posted "significant" year-on-year growth in April, except for supermarkets and hypermarkets, and minimarts and convenience stores, said SingStat.

 Among the top performers were watch and jewellery sales, which rose 646.8 per cent, and wearing apparel and footwear sales, which expanded by 442.6 per cent.